Optimal Volume-Sensitive Bounds for Polytope Approximation: Bounding MNet Sizes

-\begin{proof} First we show how to construct the bipartite graph $(X,Y)$.
+\begin{proof} First, we show how to construct the bipartite graph $(X,Y)$.
 Let $x$ be any point of $X$ and let $y' = \psi(C_x)$.
 By the covering property of MNets, there exists $y \in Y$ such that $M^{1/c}(y)$ contains $y'$.
-We add an edge in the bipartite graph between $x$ and $y$.
-It follows from our construction that there is exactly one edge incident to each vertex of $X$.
+We select one such $y$ and add an edge in the bipartite graph between $x$ and $y$.
+From our construction it follows that there is exactly one edge incident to each vertex of $X$.